NCI-DCEG-LTG/LTG-share-resources/README.md

-### LTG Lab Resources
+# LTG Lab Resources

-The **LTG Share Resources** repository includes:
+The **LTG Share Resources** repository is a centralized hub for tools, documentation, and datasets used by the Laboratory of Translational Genomics (LTG) within the Division of Cancer Epidemiology and Genetics (DCEG).
+This repository supports onboarding, collaboration, reproducible research, and knowledge sharing across projects.

+## 📦 Repository Contents

 - **[For Newcomers](https://github.com/NCI-DCEG-LTG/LTG-share-resources/tree/main/For_newcomer)**
-  Onboarding information, lab policies, computing access, and key contacts.
+  Onboarding information for new lab members, including policies, computing access setup, data storage guidelines, and key contacts.

 - **[Shared Resources](https://github.com/NCI-DCEG-LTG/LTG-share-resources/tree/main/Shared_Resources)**
-  Useful scripts, analysis templates, SOPs, and class materials.
+  A collection of useful analysis scripts, templates, SOPs, class materials, and shared documentation.

 - **[Useful Links](https://github.com/NCI-DCEG-LTG/LTG-share-resources/tree/main/useful_links)**
-  Frequently used public tools, databases, and reference resources.
+  Curated list of public tools, reference databases, and external resources frequently used in LTG analyses.

 - **[GitHub Instruction Template](https://github.com/NCI-DCEG-LTG/LTG-share-resources/blob/main/Github-Instruction_template.md)**
-  Tutorials on GitHub usage, Markdown formatting, and documentation standards.
+  Tutorials and best practices for GitHub usage, Markdown formatting, repository structure, and documentation standards.

 - **[Published Datasets](https://github.com/NCI-DCEG-LTG/LTG-share-resources/blob/main/Published_dataset.md)**
-  Public datasets from LTG lab publications, including access links and accession numbers.
+  A table of publicly available datasets from LTG lab publications, including paper information and accession links.

 ---

-This repository serves as a centralized hub to support onboarding, collaboration, and reproducible research within the LTG lab.

-### Folder and descriptions:

-### Import repo to the organization
+## 💡 Purpose

+This repository is intended to:

+- Support onboarding of new personnel
+- Promote reproducible and transparent research practices
+- Provide standardized tools, templates, and SOPs
+- Facilitate collaboration within and outside the LTG lab

+---

+## 📁 Folder Overview

+> *(Optional — add a brief description of major folders here)*

+- **`For_newcomer/`** – Getting started guides, accounts, PI expectations, FAQ
+- **`Shared_Resources/`** – R/Python scripts, functions, pipeline templates
+- **`useful_links/`** – Resource list (GENCODE, UCSC, ENCODE, dbGaP, etc.)
+- **`Published_dataset.md`** – Curated dataset table from LTG publications

+---

+## 📌 How to Import This Repository to Another Organization

+To import this repository to a GitHub organization:

 https://github.com/new/import

+Enter this repository’s URL and follow the prompts to fork or import it into your target organization.

+---

+## 🧭 Contribution Guidelines

+If you are contributing content to this repository, please:

+- Follow Markdown and documentation standards
+- Include clear descriptions and comments in scripts
+- Keep links and resources up to date
+- Avoid storing sensitive or unpublished data in this public repo

+---

+*Maintained by the LTG Lab Administration*